Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training: Discussion and Limitations

 \looseness=-10000 In this work, we explored the training dynamics of overparametrized neural networks, especially LLMs, in sequential cyclic fine-tuning, where a finite set of documents are presented in the same order within each epoch.
 We demonstrated the remarkable phenomenon of anticipatory recovery---networks recover from the initial forgetting before seeing the same document again.
-The effect holds across many different network instances and training hyper-parameters.
+The effect holds across many different network instances and training hyperparameters.
 This phenomenon is a sharp contrast with the well known phenomenon of catastrophic interference, where forgetting increases monotonically as a network is trained on a sequence of different documents.

-\looseness=-10000 We showed that anticipatory recovery occurs only when the network has sufficient width and depth and when it is well fitted to each document before moving to the next.
-We also discussed the effect of other important factors that influence the degree of recovery, such as the optimizer.
+We showed that anticipatory recovery occurs only when the network has sufficient width and depth and when it is well fitted to each document before moving to the next.
 Visualizations of model weights, model activations, and gradients exhibit clear temporal structure, which provide insights on the underlying mechanisms of anticipatory recovery.

-Our computational toy model decouples the shared representations from task-specific parameters and reproduces the phenomenon; however, the mathematical foundation of anticipatory recovery requires further investigation.
-Additionally, the toy model does not explain why the effect is stronger in LLMs in autoregressive tasks than in other types of architecture or learning objectives.
+Our research indicates that there is value in exploring naturalistic task sequences within continual learning, where tasks interleave in statistically regular patterns.
+This approach could expand the field’s current focus on learning and retaining new tasks to also consider how effectively previously encountered tasks are re-learned when they reappear.
+With the anticipatory recovery phenomenon, we discovered a mechanism in which ML models can do surprisingly better than expected on prequential evaluation.
+By analyzing the different factors of model pre-training and fine-tuning that moderate this phenomenon, our experiments provide a promising first step toward leveraging structured training with agents in realistic environments.